Farizal Harun

-Mohd Farizal bin Harun (born 2 February 1986) is a Malaysian footballer who plays as a goalkeeper for Harini.
+Mohd Farizal bin Harun (born 2 February 1986) is a Malaysian professional footballer who plays as a goalkeeper.

 Club career

 Negeri Sembilan

 Farizal is a product of the Negeri Sembilan President Cup team.

 He served mainly as a backup goalkeeper for Negeri Sembilan first team.
 At one time he is the third choice behind the likes of Malaysia international goalkeeper, Farizal Marlias and second choice Sani Anuar Kamsani.

 ATM

 After finding it hard to gain a regular game time, he decided to join big spending ATM in 2012 Malaysia Premier League.
 He helped the team win the league and finish runners-up in 2012 Malaysia Cup final against favourites Kelantan.

 Felda United

 2014 season

 In 2014, Farizal signed a contract with Felda United with some other big names such as Indra Putra, Shukor Adan and Shahrulnizam Mustapha.
 He performed well and helped the team to finished second in the league.

 A positive season for Felda United when they defeated other Super League side before reaching FA Cup final against eventual winner, Pahang.
 In 2014 Malaysia Cup semi final first leg, he helped Felda United to win against, Johor Darul Ta'zim, the Malaysia Super League winners of the season in first leg.
 Where both team had to play in muddy pitch of Selayang Stadium.
 But once again, Felda United did not managed to secure away goals advantaged when Johor Darul Ta'zim won 3–1 in second leg match.
 Made its Farizal 6th consecutive semi final of Malaysia Cup.
 A record might be not achieved by other players.